saumilthecode/macropad-or-sum/README.md

 1x[ Adafruit #1201 ](https://www.adafruit.com/product/1201?srsltid=AfmBOorIg7DYS5Oe22-k5PqfDXi-HshCgHwpwxbLdSgYLjnJjXQLFYlo)

-Pcb sits on top of the case with everything rounded off for comfort. no top covering cuz its cooler 👍
+PCB sits on top of the bottom case with everything rounded off for comfort. the yellow is to be printed seperately and slotted in on top (it is cut off on the tail & xiao end so that there's no clearance issues + easy access +